youpengl/youpengl.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper on Robust and Fair Federated Learning against Backdoor attacks accepted to the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp '24).
+Our paper "[SARS: A Personalized Federated Learning Framework Towards Fairness and Robustness against Backdoor Attacks](https://dl.acm.org/doi/abs/10.1145/3678571)" accepted to the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT/UbiComp '24).
 Congrats to Weibin!